Connexions Sunderland is an information, advice, guidance and support service that is delivered by professionally qualified Personal/Careers Advisers.

 Young people with special education needs or learning difficulties and/or disabilities may require additional support to make a successful transition into adult life, and help through an Education, Health and Care Plan.

-Education, Health and Care Plans are replacing Statements of Special Education Needs and Learning Disability Assessments (also known as a ‘Section 139a’.)
+Education, Health and Care Plans have replaced Statements of Special Education Needs and Learning Disability Assessments (also known as a ‘Section 139a’.)

 Please contact 0191 561 7333 if you would like further advice on EHC Plans.